ArtifactDB/SewerRat/README.md

 ##   ]
 ## }
 ```

+The request body should be a JSON-formatted "search clause", see [below](#defining-search-clauses) for details.
+The response is a JSON object with the following properties:

+- `results`, an array of objects containing the matching metadata files, sorted by decreasing modification time.
+   Each object has the following properties:
+   - `path`, a string containing the path to the file.
+   - `user`, the identity of the file owner.
+   - `time`, the Unix time of most recent file modification.
+   - `metadata`, the contents of the file.
+- (optional) `next`, a string containing the endpoint to use for the next page of results.
+  A request to this endpoint should use the exact same request body to correctly obtain the next page.
+  If `next` is not present, callers may assume that all results have already been obtained.

+Callers can control the number of results to return in each page by setting the `limit=` query parameter.
+This should be a positive integer, up to a maximum of 100.
+Any value greater than 100 is ignored.

+### Defining search clauses

 The request body should be a "search clause", a JSON object with the `type` string property.
 The nature of the search depends on the value of `type`: